Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Introduction

-With intensive use by the community, the precision and accuracy of SFD need to be scrutinized. \cite{2011ApJ...737..103S} re-calibrated the amplitude of the Galactic reddening using stellar spectra and found that the SFD color excess needs to be down-scaled by a factor of 0.86 (i.e., $14\%$).
-It has also been pointed out that the SFD map, constructed from far-IR emission, contains detectable traces of extragalactic large-scale structure (LSS) from the unresolved cosmic infrared background (CIB) originating from the same dust physics in external galaxies. \cite{2007PASJ...59..205Y} first showed that over a large patch of the high-latitude sky, the surface number density of SDSS galaxies increases with the E($B-V$) reported in SFD.
+With intensive use by the community, the precision and accuracy of SFD need to be scrutinized. \cite{2011ApJ...737..103S} recalibrated the amplitude of the Galactic reddening using stellar spectra and found that the SFD color excess needs to be down-scaled by a factor of 0.86 (i.e., $14\%$).
+It has also been pointed out that the SFD map, constructed from far-infrared (FIR) emission, contains detectable traces of extragalactic large-scale structure (LSS) from the unresolved cosmic infrared background (CIB) originating from the same dust physics in external galaxies. \cite{2007PASJ...59..205Y} first showed that over a large patch of the high-latitude sky, the surface number density of SDSS galaxies increases with the E($B-V$) reported in SFD.
 This is the opposite of the physical extinction effect one would expect but is consistent with the SFD reddening field being biased in a spatial-dependent way due to the CIB contamination.
 This is further confirmed by \cite{2013PASJ...65...43K}, who stacked the SFD map at the locations of photometric galaxies in SDSS and found significant detections.

-Recently, \citet[][hereafter CM19]{2019ApJ...870..120C} performed tomographic diagnostics for ten Galactic dust maps, including SFD.
+Recently, \citet[][hereafter CM19]{2019ApJ...870..120C} performed tomographic diagnostics for 10 Galactic dust maps, including SFD.
 They characterized the CIB, or LSS contamination of other origins in these maps via cross-correlating with spectroscopic galaxies and quasars in SDSS and extracted the redshift-dependent statistics.
-They showed that on scales close to the beam, the amplitude of the CIB in SFD is the highest at low redshifts, reaching the level of over a percent.
+They showed that on scales close to the beam, the amplitude of the CIB in SFD is the highest at low redshifts, reaching the level of over a percent of the values in the map.
 Meanwhile, the high-redshift tail is detectable up to $z\sim2$.